Today’s Catch Up

 My subscribers can SKIP their waitlist and invest in blue-chip art.

-Investing involves risk.
-Past performance not indicative of future returns.
-Reg A disclosures at masterworks.com/cd
+*Past performance is not indicative of future returns.
+Important Reg A disclosures: masterworks.com/cd

 Russian family who complained of mistreatment in ICE facility is released after 4 months